linode/apl-docs/about/about-journey.md

 ### Single Sign On with Keycloak

 We were using [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy) from the beginning, and were able to use it for SSO just fine, for a while.
 We had enabled a lot of OIDC aware applications when we started seeing the beauty of normalizing an OIDC JWT's payload.
-This would allow applications to just consume the provided JWT without having to run a client to talk to the IdP.
-That is how we chose to put [Keycloak](https://www.keycloak.org) in between oauth2-proxy and external IdPs, because it is very good at that.
-It has lots of knobs and settings to talk to exotic IdPs and translate incoming properties and claims.
+This would allow applications to just consume the provided JWT without having to run a client to talk to the IDP.
+That is how we chose to put [Keycloak](https://www.keycloak.org) in between oauth2-proxy and external IDPs, because it is very good at that.
+It has lots of knobs and settings to talk to exotic IDPs and translate incoming properties and claims.

 ### Running tasks